Home > Bankruptcy >

 Chapter 7 Property Exemptions

-We mentioned above that Chapter 7 often is referred to as “liquidation bankruptcy,” which suggests everything the debtor owns is available for one big yard sale to help satisfy creditors.
+We mentioned above that Chapter 7 is often referred to as “liquidation bankruptcy,” which suggests that everything the debtor owns is available for one big yard sale to help satisfy creditors.

 Only rarely, however, does the extreme liquidation scenario meet reality.